 Police and governments are quick to question methodologies and challenge research results, and as the issue of ethnic profiling has become more established in public and policy debates, increasing questions arise about the quality of the data on police practices.
 Campaigners seeking to develop and use data with robust methods are increasingly working with academics, and more academics are taking an interest in this field.
-This poses new challenges around intellectual property rights; some academics' reluctance to mix academia with activism; and academics instrumentalizing the communities that they need for research inputs.
+This poses new challenges around intellectual property rights; some academics' reluctance to mix academia with "There is tension for Black and brown researchers.
+Research methodology does not insulate us from challenge.
+Often because of the work that I do, because of my positionality, because of the approach I take attempting to challenge power and narratives, then my background will also be questioned...we need to protect ourselves by building in additional rigor into the work." activism; and academics instrumentalizing the communities that they need for research inputs.
 As with the non-profit sector, academia remains overwhelmingly White, with few academics of color.
 Thus, while the involvement of academics can be useful, it can also present challenges and should be carefully considered and managed.